 IB predicted grades will vary from school to school.
 Make sure you check with your teachers for guidance on the process.
-Schools will usually base this on a wide range of coursework, schoolwork, class tests and summer assessments to reflect the different components of the IB grading system itself.
+Schools will usually base this on coursework and assessments to reflect the components of the IB grading system.
 As a rough guide, this would be about 20% coursework, 80% assessments for the groups 3 to 5, and 50% coursework and 50% assessments for groups 1 and 2.
-Some teachers may wish to take into account your trajectory over the course – for example, if you started off by achieving 4s in class tests, but quickly worked your way up to a 6 after the first year, it may warrant them predicting you a 7 for the IB exams at the end of the second year.
+Some teachers may wish to take into account your trajectory over the course.
+For example, if you started off by achieving 4s in class tests, but worked your way up to a 6 after the first year, it may warrant them predicting you a 7 for the IB exams.

 Predicted Grades for University

 1. UCAS Applications

 These grades are given to UCAS and used as a benchmark to compare your academic performance with other IB students.
 Many universities will also have their own conversion tables between IB and A levels, which vary dramatically.
 This could be as favourable as 36 = A*A*A (King’s) or as harsh as 42 = A*A*A (Cambridge).
 Once you are given a conditional offer, the score that the university would ask you to achieve is usually the same across all IB offer holders (unless you are in receipt of a scholarship, or an international student etc) and is usually lower than the score you were predicted with.